DLSrobotics3610/frc-java-junit-template/README.md

 All unit tests will live in the `test` folder in packages that correspond to the code in `src` under test.
 For Ant to run the tests, the names of the files containing tests must end in `Test.java`.
 For more details on how to structure the code in the `test` folder, see ["Writing JUnit tests" in CONTRIBUTING](https://github.com/246overclocked/frc-java-junit-template/blob/cleanup-instructions/CONTRIBUTING.md#writing-junit-tests).
 Note that if there are no tests written in the `test` folder, Ant will have no tests to run.

+(Optional): GitHub users, copy over the `.gitignore` in this repository.
+This will ensure you will only commit Java source code and other essential files (but not compiled binaries).

 Hooray!
 Now you have set up JUnit in your FRC Java project.
 Next follow the steps in [installation](#installation) to get Apache Ant on your computer.
 Afterwards, continue to [usage](#usage) to see how to use Ant to deploy to the robot, and run all JUnit tests.

 ### Enable Travis for automatic building & testing (optional)